Education

 • Look around.
 Try to label 5 things you can see, 5 things of a single color, 5 things of one shape.

-• Open up, feet on the floor.
+• Open up your body, feet on the floor.
 If you're curled into a ball, or have your feet tucked up on the chair, try to put them on the floor and press your feet firmly into the ground.
-Become rooted to the space you’re in (no longer lifted or untethered from everything, just like your currently dissociative mind).
-And, especially free yourself of those more childlike, fear-based positions that continue to alert to your brain that you’re in danger.
-We know they feel self-soothing, but they’re cuing the exact opposite message to your mind in the middle of this symptom.
-You may be able to return to it later after you’ve gotten confidently in control of these memories.
+Become rooted to the space you’re in (no longer lifted or untethered from the world, just like your currently dissociative mind).
+Especially try to free yourself of those more childlike, fear-based positions that continue to alert to your brain that you’re in active danger.
+We know they feel self-soothing, but they may be sending physiologic cues that are the exact opposite message your mind may need in the moment.
+You may be able to return to this position later for comfort after you’ve gotten more confidently in control of these memories.

 • De-trance.
-If you are rocking, tapping, swaying a limb, clicking, or engaging in any other rhythmic, trancing motion, try to start slowing it to a pause or make sure it’s at least no longer a pattern.
-Some of these actions may be part of something sensorily grounding for you, or a positive stim; if that's the case, just try to diversify its monotonous, predictable traits that can lull us deeper into those trancey spaces.
+If you are rocking, tapping, swaying a limb, clicking, or engaging in any other rhythmic, trancing motion, try to start slowing it to a pause or at least make sure it’s no longer occurring in a pattern.
+Some of these actions may be part of something sensorily grounding for you, or a positive stim common in autism and or related conditions; if that's the case, just try to diversify any monotonous, predictable traits that can lull us deeper into those trance-y spaces.

 • Sit upright.
-If you are slouching deep in your seat or laying down on your bed, try to slowly sit up - vertebrae by vertebrae.
+If you are slouching deep in your seat, or especially laying down on your bed, try to slowly sit up - vertebrae by vertebrae.
 Lying prone can be very disorienting and triggering for many.

 • Movement.
 If you feel frozen and unable to move, start by just trying to wiggle your toes or finger tips.
-Slowly work up the body, little by little, until you regain function and control of your body.
+Slowly work up the body, little by little, joint by joint, until you regain function and control of your body again.
 This may take awhile if you’re particularly locked in.
-That’s okay, just go at your body’s safe pace.
-In your time, control, and say so.
+That’s okay, just go at your body’s safest pace.
+In your time, control, and direction.
+Doing so in this manner is a powerful message to your brain that you have agency of your body and mind today.

-There are many, many other grounding tools, as well as a more detailed explanation as to why and how they are helpful, in our aforementioned article, so we'll move on to our next step to not be redundant!
-It has the best hacks anyway ;) Our seasoned pros will have heard all these surface-level ones a million times!
+There are many, many other grounding tools, as well as a more detailed explanation as to why and how they can be helpful in our aforementioned article.
+For now, we'll move on to our next step to not be redundant!
+Our seasoned pros will have long been familiar with these and we want to get them aid, too!

 Self-Talk

 Our inner monologue is far more important and powerful than we tend to give it credit.
-Self-talk during a flashback can be part of your grounding or be used to keep you calm and steady while you employ other techniques.
-It can be hard to access your grounding skills (or other tools) if you’re in a panic and can't remember what's even happening to you or who you are.
-Self-talk can be a vital skill that allows everything else to fall into line.
+Self-talk during a flashback can be part of your grounding or used to keep you calm and steady while you employ other techniques.
+It can be hard to access grounding skills (or other tools) if you’re too panicked and unable to discern what's even happening to you or who you are.
+Self-talk can be a lifeline that allows everything else to come into focus.

 • "This is a flashback.
 It is just a flashback; it is not real.
-This is not happening right now."
+This is not happening right now, even though it feels real."

 • "I am an adult now.
 My name is ______.
 I am ____ years old.
 It is 20__."

 • "This will not last forever.
-I have the power to make this symptom go away."
+I have the power to make this symptom go away.
+I am in control."

 • "I am competent.
 I am able.
 I have done this before."